mpv-player/mpv/DOCS/man/en/options.rst

     their start timestamps differ, and then video timing is gradually adjusted if necessary to reach correct synchronization later.

---input=<commands>
-    This option can be used to configure certain parts of the input system.
-    Paths are relative to ``~/.mpv/``.

-    *NOTE*: Autorepeat is currently only supported by joysticks.

-    Available commands are:

-    conf=<filename>
+--input-conf=<filename>
     Specify input configuration file other than the default ``~/.mpv/input.conf``.

-    ar-dev=<device>
+--input-ar-dev=<device>
     Device to be used for Apple IR Remote (default is autodetected, Linux only).

-    ar-delay
+--input-ar-delay
     Delay in milliseconds before we start to autorepeat a key (0 to disable).

-    ar-rate
+--input-ar-rate
     Number of key presses to generate per second on autorepeat.

-    (no-)default-bindings
+--no-input-default-bindings
     Use the key bindings that mpv ships with by default.

-    keylist
+--input-keylist
     Prints all keys that can be bound to commands.

-    cmdlist
+--input-cmdlist
     Prints all commands that can be bound to keys.

-    js-dev
+--input-js-dev
     Specifies the joystick device to use (default: ``/dev/input/js0``).

-    file=<filename>
+--input-file=<filename>
     Read commands from the given file.
 Mostly useful with a FIFO.
     See also ``--slave``.

     *NOTE*: When the given file is a FIFO mpv opens both ends so you can do several `echo "seek 10" > mp_pipe` and the pipe will stay valid.

-    test
+--input-test
     Input test mode.
 Instead of executing commands on key presses, mpv will show the keys and the bound commands on the OSD.
 Has to be used with a dummy video, and the normal ways to quit the player will not work (key bindings that normally quit will be shown on OSD only, just like any other binding).

 --ipv4-only-proxy
     Skip any HTTP proxy for IPv6 addresses.
 It will still be used for IPv4